ThinkbotsAreFree/logo.eno/README.md

 ## context

-for convenience, it is possible to enter in the context of an object, where **slots are accessible as variables**.
+for convenience, it is possible to enter in the context of an object, where its **slots are accessible as variables**.

 - to enter in a context, we put the object's name alone on its line.
 - to exit from a context, we put the word `end` alone on its line.